All Episodes

 In the aftermath of the Family Research Council shooting, prominent voices on the left have not tamped down their violent rhetoric against their opponents.

-Two baby boomer celebrities have taken to Twitter to hope pro-life pro-family individuals and U.S. Congressman Todd Aiken suffer a drowning or a same-sex rape, respectively.
+Two baby boomer celebrities have taken to Twitter to hope pro-life, pro-family individuals, and U.S. Congressman Todd Aiken suffer a drowning or a same-sex rape, respectively.

-On Sunday, Ellen Barkin expressed her hope that Tropical Storm Isaac would smash up the Republican National Convention in Tampa and drown all the death delegates.
+On Sunday, Ellen Barkin expressed her hope that Tropical Storm Isaac would smash up the Republican National Convention in Tampa and drown all the delegates.

-Her tweet read, Come on, Isaac, wash every pro-life anti-education, anti-woman, xenophobic, gay bashing, racist SOB right into the ocean.
+Her tweet read, Come on, Isaac, wash every pro-life, anti-education, anti-woman, xenophobic, gay-bashing, racist SOB right into the ocean.

 She retweeted it, and it was retweeted.

-She didn't sing about it.
+She didn't think about it.

-Noted actor, tweeted that it was unfair that Tropical Storm Isaac had spared the Republican convention in Tampa and instead appeared to be heading for New Orleans.
+Samuel L. Jackson on Monday, noted actor, tweeted that it was unfair that Tropical Storm Isaac had spared the Republican convention in Tampa and instead appeared to be heading for New Orleans.

 Jackson said in a profanity-filled tweet that he was, quote, not understanding God's plan, close quote, given the fact the storm was not disrupting the Republican convention.